Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 Not only does a relationship-driven approach comfort the seller, it also removes uncertainty about the future if they want to, for example, stay on as CEO.
 Relationships are key to winning deals in today’s market.
 Let industry executives guide you — allow them to become what we call a river guide.

-What are the most important things to consider in sector thesis?
+What are the most important things to consider in a sector thesis?

 A solid thesis makes all the difference.
 The best ones are clear, simple, and lay out, in only a few words, fundamental changes that will transform the company.
 As you develop a thesis of your own, these tips will help you focus your efforts and streamline the process: